Skip to main content

 Elected Officials

 The City Council is the governing body of the City of Salisbury.
-The Council is comprised of five members who are elected on a non-partisan basis for two-year terms.
+The Council is comprised of five members who are elected on a non-partisan basis.
 Each Council member serves at-large and represents the entire City.
+As a result of a 2023 referendum, starting with the 2025 election the mayor will serve a four-year term, while the four City Council seats will begin to stagger.
+The two highest vote-getters will serve four-year terms, while the remaining two council members will serve two-year terms.

 Interested in learning about the City of Salisbury's election process?
 Below is a link to a memo from the City of Salisbury's lawyer to City Council on the election process, and a link to the School of Government on the process of modifying a city's charter: